[wpml_language_selector_widget]

 Emotional/Mental Health1

-• Learning about NHL diagnosis can be stressful for a patient which impacts them psychologically.
-Good communication with the patient and family creates a trusting relationship that positively affects several aspects of cancer care journey.
+• Learning about an NHL diagnosis can be stressful for a patient, which impacts them psychologically.
+Good communication with the patient and family creates a trusting relationship that positively affects several aspects of the cancer care journey.

-• Assess patients on their individual needs to provide advice on coping with work/education and encourage them to participate in support groups to discuss emotional and functioning issues.
+• Assess patients’ individual needs to provide advice on coping with work/education and encourage them to participate in support groups to discuss emotional and functional issues.

 • Provide information about health counselors to discuss sexual function and fertility issues.

-• Additionally, guiding them to online resources (websites, podcasts, support groups, and videos) can help them learn more about coping strategies.
+• Additionally, guiding patients to online resources (websites, podcasts, support groups, and videos) can help them learn more about coping strategies.

 Palliative Care2

-• Palliative care providers work with multidisciplinary teams such as physicians, nurses, mental health specialists, social workers, chaplains, pharmacists, and dieticians.
+• Palliative care providers work with multidisciplinary team members, including physicians, nurses, mental health specialists, social workers, chaplains, pharmacists, and dietitians.
 Palliative care may be appropriate for patients with refractory pain, prominent pain symptoms, or psychological distress.

 Complementary Methods3